How to Build Custom Firmware

 bash onion_buildenv setup_imagebuilder

-After completing this step, the OpenWRT Image Builder will download and is set up for use in the openwrt-imagebuilder directory.
+After completing this step, the OpenWRT Image Builder will downloaded and set up for use in the openwrt-imagebuilder

 The following steps show you how to build a firmware image.